 The Stitched Journal Project is: Makers from around the world creating one "page" or piece of work per month and sharing.
 It is a project to get the ideas flowing, to process the days in a creative way, to try new techniques and to push past fears that keep us from making something.
 It isn't about perfection, or getting it "just right," it is about process and perspective.

-Below you will find links to the wonderful makers and their Stitched Journal Project pieces for July.
+Below you will find links to the wonderful makers and their Stitched Journal Project pieces for August.
 Please keep your eyes on this spot in the next couple of days as more add their links.
 Be sure to visit them and leave comments!

 If you think you would like to join in as well, it's not too late!
 We will be sharing our pieces the last Friday of every month at least until the end of the year.
 We'd love to have you.